PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 Push confirmation MFA is typically a notification being sent to an app on your phone asking you to confirm new account logins.
 This method is a lot better than SMS or email, since an attacker typically wouldn't be able to get these push notifications without having an already logged-in device.

-Push confirmation in most cases relies on a third party provider like [Duo](https://duo.com/).
+Push confirmation in most cases relies on a third-party provider like [Duo](https://duo.com/).
 This means that trust is placed in a server that neither you nor your service provider control.
 A malicious push confirmation server could compromise your MFA or profile you based on which website and account you use with the service.

-Even if the push notification application and server is provided by a first party as is the case with Microsoft login and [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app), there is still a risk of you accidentally tapping on the confirmation button.
+Even if the push notification application and server is provided by a first-party as is the case with Microsoft login and [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app), there is still a risk of you accidentally tapping on the confirmation button.

 ### Time-based One-time Password (TOTP)